element-hq/element-android/CONTRIBUTING.md

 To install the template (to be done only once):
 - Go to folder `./tools/template`.
-- Run the script `./configure.sh`.
+- Mac OSX: Run the script `./configure.sh`.

+   Linux: Run `ANDROID_STUDIO=/path/to/android-studio ./configure`
+    - e.g. `ANDROID_STUDIO=/usr/local/android-studio ./configure`

 - Restart Android Studio.

 To create a new screen: